cbmono/beuth-hapi-restful-api/README.md

 # [hapi] Seed Project - MVC / RDMS

-This project is an application skeleton for a typical [hapi] RESTful API.
-You can use it to quickly bootstrap your [hapi] API projects and be ready to code the core of your App within minutes.
+This project is an educational application skeleton for a typical [hapi] RESTful API.
+You can use it to quickly bootstrap your [hapi] API projects and be ready to start coding the core of your App within minutes.

 ## Features